gadgetmies/cascade-test/README.md

 test({
   skip: () => {
-    // Skip all tests in this suite return 'Feature not implemented yet'
+    // Skip all tests in this suite until a specific date return {
+      reason: 'Feature not implemented yet',
+      until: new Date('2024-12-31') // Skip until end of year }
   },

   'should be skipped': () => {
-    // This test will be skipped
+    // This test will be skipped until the specified date },
-  },

   'Conditional Tests': {
     skip: () => {
-      // Skip conditionally
+      // Skip conditionally with expiration
-      return process.env.NODE_ENV === 'production' ?
-'Skipping in production' : false
+      return process.env.NODE_ENV === 'production' ? {
+        reason: 'Skipping in production',
+        until: new Date(Date.now() + 7 * 24 * 60 * 60 * 1000) // 7 days from now
+      } : null
     },

     'should run in development': () => {
       // This test runs only in development
     }
+  },

+  'Expired Skip Example': {
+    skip: () => {
+      // This will cause the test to FAIL because the skip date is in the past return {
+        reason: 'This skip has expired',
+        until: new Date(Date.now() - 24 * 60 * 60 * 1000) // 1 day ago
       }
+    },

+    'should fail due to expired skip': () => {
+      // This test will fail because the skip date has passed }
+  }
 })
 ```

+#### Skip Configuration

+The `skip` function must return an object with:
+- `reason` (string): Explanation for why the test is being skipped
+- `until` (Date | string): Date until which the test should be skipped

+If the `until` date is in the past, the test will **fail** instead of being skipped, ensuring that temporary skips don't become permanent.

 ## API Reference